Andy Kershaw: Early life and education

-He was educated at Hulme Grammar School in Oldham where he took A-Levels in History, Economics and Spanish.
-He left the Economics examination halfway into the allotted time in order to attend a Bob Dylan concert but still achieved a Grade A pass in the subject.
+He was educated at Hulme Grammar School in Oldham where he took A-Levels in History, Economics, and Spanish.
+He left the Economics examination halfway into the allotted time to attend a Bob Dylan concert but still achieved a Grade A pass in the subject.
 He then studied politics at the University of Leeds from which he failed to graduate, his decision to apply for a place there being solely with an eye on the position of Entertainments Secretary for Leeds University Union.

 Kershaw was elected Entertainments Secretary in 1980, midway through his second year.
-A full-time commitment to a non-sabbatical office, he booked bands including Ian Dury, Dire Straits, the Clash, Elvis Costello, Iggy Pop and Duran Duran - the latter were paid £50 from Kershaw's own pocket to support Hazel O'Connor.
+A full-time commitment to a non-sabbatical office, he booked bands including Ian Dury, Dire Straits, the Clash, Elvis Costello, Iggy Pop and Duran Duran - the latter were paid £50 from Kershaw's pocket to support Hazel O'Connor.

 Life and career

-Kershaw's first engagement after the University of Leeds was to oversee backstage operations of the Rolling Stones' epic 1982 Roundhay Park concert in Leeds.
+Kershaw's first engagement after the University of Leeds was to oversee backstage operations of the Rolling Stones' 1982 Roundhay Park concert in Leeds.